Mastering the Pause: Lessons from Barack Obama’s Speaking Style

 The Close

 “The people of the world look to us, here, to be as decent, as dignified, and as courageous as they are in their daily lives.
 And at this crossroads, I can promise you that the United States of America will not be distracted or deterred from what must be done.
 We are heirs to a proud legacy of freedom, and we are prepared to do what is necessary to secure that legacy for generations to come.
-Join us in this common mission, for today’s children and tomorrow’s.”
+Join us in this common mission, for today’s children and tomorrow’s.

 The key to being a great and memorable speaker is to be authentic.
+We don’t all need to mimic Barack Obama, but we can learn from him by slowing down and embracing the power of the pause.

 Watch the full speech here: